Buddies-as-you-know/EEG_classification/README.md

 - Follow any project-specific configurations or requirements.

 Include these steps in your README file to provide clear instructions for using `datacollector.py` in your project.
+- TV and STDDV may cause abnormalities when running because they have little data.
+In that case, please use jupyternotebook.
 - I am migrating from jupyter note book.
 We conducted the experiments in our paper in notebook/Nature_analaysis2.ipynb.